nzxf/landing-page/README.md

-# landing-page
-A landing page project for Odin Course
+Landing Page is one of the project from Odin Webdev Foundation Course